metas-mk/100-days-of-code/r2-log.md

 #### React component defaultProps
 - using ```ComponentName.defaultProps``` object to declare default props in case the component properties were not set when instanciating

+#### Avoiding conditionals in render method
+- don't use conditionals in render method
+- use a helper method instead (e.g. renderContent())
+- this makes it easier to maintain the the JSX layout/ structure that's returned